Citroën FAF

 The Citroën FAF is a small utility vehicle produced by the French manufacturer Citroën from 1973 until 1981.
 It was built using a combination of imported and locally sourced components in various developing countries.
-The body was made of easy to produce, folded steel panels, giving an appearance resembling a metal-bodied version of the Méhari.
+The body was made of easy to produce, folded steel panels, giving it an appearance resembling a metal-bodied version of the Méhari.
 The flat metal panels and simple components were meant to allow for easier production, mostly in developing countries.

 Origin

 The origin of this idea was the privately built 1963 Baby-Brousse from Ivory Coast, and its many derivatives.
 Notably these include La Dalat (Vietnam), Pony (Greece), Jyane-Mehari (Iran), and Yagan (Chile).

 The various Baby-Brousse cars were quite successful, selling over 30,000 units.

 Both the FAF and Baby-Brousse are derived from the 2CV.
 The concept predates the FAF name, so it is often erroneously reported that some of Baby-Brousse vehicles were based on the FAF.